jofner/Questomatic/readme.txt

     New date formats and handling
         - if you have stored record already and you will change dateformat, the change takes effect after new record Added option for hide tooltip hints
+    Spacers in option before selects for better formatting

 2.4.1
     Don't accept ignored quests